olson-sean-k/plexus-web/src/user-guide/graphs.md

 is accessed using keys into this storage.
 Keys are exposed as strongly typed and opaque values, which can be used to refer to a topological structure.

-## Specifying Geometry
+## Geometry

 `MeshGraph` exposes a type parameter that determines the representation of geometry in a graph.
-This type must implement the `Geometry` trait, which specifies which types are used for geometry in vertices, arcs, edges, and faces.
+This type must implement the `GraphGeometry` trait, which specifies which types are used for geometry in vertices, arcs, edges, and faces.

 ```rust